-Giving every child the best start in life is crucial to reducing inequalities across the life course.
+- Giving every child the best start in life is crucial to reducing inequalities across the life course. - What happens during these early years has lifelong effects on many aspects of health and well-being from obesity, heart disease and mental health, to educational achievement and economic status.

-- What happens during these early years has lifelong effects on many aspects of health and well-being from obesity, heart disease and mental health, to educational achievement and economic status. - Looked After Children (LAC) are more likely to have been exposed to Adverse Childhood Experiences (ACE's) associated with poor long term outcomes before entering care (Jones, 20111).
+• Looked After Children (LAC) are more likely to have been exposed to Adverse Childhood Experiences (ACE's) associated with poor long term outcomes before entering care (Jones, 20111).

-- For every 100 adults in Wales, 47 have suffered at least one adverse childhood experience (ACEs) during their childhood and 14 have suffered 4 or more. - 12.3% of children in Carmarthenshire are living in workless households, lower than the 2015 figure of 15.3 and just below Wales (13.9%) but above UK (11.6%). - In Carmarthenshire there are currently; 751 Children in Need; 97 children on the Child Protection Register and 194 Looked After Children. (these are Qtr 3 figs, to be amended at Qtr 4)
+- For every 100 adults in Wales, 47 have suffered at least one ACE during their childhood and 14 have suffered 4 or more.
+Children who experience stressful and poor quality childhoods are more likely to adopt health harming behaviours. - 12.3% of children in Carmarthenshire are living in workless households, lower than the 2015 figure of 15.3 and just below Wales (13.9%) but above UK (11.6%). - In Carmarthenshire there are currently 92 children on the Child Protection Register, 193 Looked After Children and 761 children in receipt of care and support.